Get Your Garage Back!

 One of the biggest jobs you’ll tackle is simply starting the project.
 It’s necessary to pull every item from the space.
 Don’t leave anything in the garage.
 Although that handheld toolbox seems unimportant, pulling it out into the daylight is critical to the process.
 Consider other places things can be stored, maybe some toys in the garage can be put in a toy chest indoors or maybe the lawnmower can be stored in a shed.

 Step back and survey all of your belongings.
-Many of these items may have been long forgotten.
+You might have stored…and forgotten the items…long ago.
 A good rule of thumb revolves around time frames.
 If you haven’t needed or thought about an item after 10 years, you shouldn’t be storing it.

 Create a Donate Pile